hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

 The [`Dockerfile` for the example image][example-Dockerfile] being used is an example of some simple extensions of the [official Python 3.6.8 Docker image][python-docker-image].

-As a very simple of extending the example image into a new image create a `Dockerfile` on your local machine
+As a very simple example of extending the example image into a new image create a `Dockerfile` on your local machine

 ~~~bash